Werner-Staeblein/Project-2-modified-resubmit/README.md

 # Structure

-The website provides instructions for the quiz on the opening page and allows user to press start button for the quiz.
+The website provides instructions for the quiz on the opening page and allows user to press the Start JS Quiz button for the quiz.

 Once the quiz is started with start button, the user receives a sequence of 10 questions related to Javscript.